elasticpath/composable-frontend/packages/composable-cli/README.md

 composable-cli generate d2c my-storefront
 ```

-Select your Elasticpath store from the list of stores.
+Select your Elastic Path store from the list of stores.

 ### Getting help